Crafts, gardens &

 In the evening, you’ll learn how to make okonomiyaki and we’ll have a bit of a farewell party with some neighbours and friends.

-Tue.
-05 May 2026 (B,L)
+Fri 08 May 2026 (B,L)

-As well as attending the Takatsuki Jazz Festival, we will have explored all sorts of places in Kyoto, Nara, Osaka, Hyogo, Shiga and Okayama prefectures by train, monorail, boat, bullet train, taxi, ferris wheels and in Lyn’s little car.
+As well as attending the Takatsuki Jazz Festival, we will have explored all sorts of places in Kyoto, Nara, Osaka, Hyogo, Shiga and Okayama prefectures by train, monorail, boat, bullet train, taxi, ferris wheels and in Lyn’s car.